 African-Americans & Marijuana – The Story so Far

 The purpose of the preamble was to demonstrate the history that has led to the existing disparity in wealth between whites and blacks in the United States.
 Sadly, things have not changed in the last 60 years or so.
 In 1962, the average wealth of white households was seven times larger than their black counterparts.
-In 2019, the ratio is almost the same: $933,700 for whites, $138,200 for blacks.
+In 2019, the ratio was almost the same: $933,700 for whites, $138,200 for blacks.